dkandalov/rosettacode-kotlin/readme.md

 If you want to use [Maven](http://www.maven.org), then `mvn compile`.

-### Step 2: Sync local tasks with rosetta code website
+### Step 2: Sync this repository with Rosetta Code website

-You will need to run a script which checks that list of Kotlin tasks in repository is the same as the list of Kotlin tasks on Rosetta Code website.
+You will need to run a script which checks that Kotlin code in repository is still the same as Kotlin code on Rosetta Code website.
 There are several ways to do it:
+ - run `scripts/SyncWithRosettaCode.kt` from within an IDE that understands executing Kotlin programs.
+ - in Maven there is current no way to run the script.
  - in Gradle run `./gradlew sync`.

- - in Maven... at the moment there is no way to run it from Maven.
- - run `scripts/SyncWithRosettaCode.kt` from within an IDE that understands executing Kotlin programs.
+Possible outputs from the script:
+ - source code matches perfectly.
+Move on to the next step :)
+ - some code exist on Roseeta Code website but doesn't exist in git repository.
+The script will automatically download source code.
+You will need to manually compile them, add to git, commit and send pull request.
+ - some code exist in git repository but doesn't exist on Rosetta Code website.
+There is currently no functionality to upload code to website, so it has to be done manually.
+ - source code for some tasks exist in both git repository and the website, but has different content.
+In this case you will need to manully find what the difference is, and modify repository or website to keep code in sync.

-The script will attempt to download tasks which were added on Rosetta Code website but were not yet added to github.
+Files downloaded by the script will have additional `package task_name` line which might not exist on Rosetta Code website.
-If there are any differences between repository and Rosetta Code website, they will be reported by script.
-Please fix them and send a pull request.
+This is to avoid name clashes between different tasks.
+This line won't be considered when diffing repository and website code.
+If you use IDE to edit Kotlin code, it might report that package name doesn't match file directory.
+It's suggested to disable this inspection for this project.

-Note that the script will cache some of the data downloaded from web into `.cache` directory.
-This was done to avoid hitting Rosetta Code on every run.
-Therefore, you might need to manually invalidate the cache by running `rm -rf .cache`.
+Note that the script will cache some of the data downloaded from web into `.cache` directory (this is to avoid hitting Rosetta Code on every run).
+Therefore, you might need to **manually invalidate the cache** by running `rm -rf .cache`.

 ### Step 3: Add/modify tasks